KRVS: History

 KRVS's call letters stand for Radio Voice of Southwestern (The university's name at the time the station signed on was the University of Southwestern Louisiana).
 Originally a college radio station, it joined NPR in the mid-1970s.

 Today the station serves roles as regional public radio and an international online resource.
 KRVS broadcasts at 100,000 watts, providing service to 651,000 residents in 12 parishes across southern Louisiana, an area referred to as Acadiana.
 KRVS programs are also available on the Internet.

+In fall 2023, KRVS launched an HD Radio subcarrier for the student-run station, KampusFM.
+The station also operates an all-talk channel, "News & Talk," featuring public radio programming on a third HD subcarrier.

 KRVS operated a translator at 90.5 FM K213AZ in Lake Charles that was licensed on February 6, 1989.
 It was shut down on May 22, 2001 after American Family Radio opened a full-power station, KYLC, at nearby 90.3 FM.
 FCC rules allow a full-power station to force any adjacent translators to shut down.
 In 2003, KRVS moved its transmitter 30 miles to the west to extend its signal to Lake Charles.

-Medicine Ball Caravan

-Medicine Ball Caravan airs every Monday through Thursday mornings at 11 am (CST) with repeat broadcasts each following morning at 2 am.
-Produced and hosted by the station's Music Director, Cecil Doyle, the show features a wide array of musical styles that feature not only local Louisiana sounds but also classic and contemporary recordings, with occasional live in-studio interviews and performances.
+Its current signal can be heard in Lafayette, Lake Charles, Baton Rouge, Alexandria, and 100 miles into the Gulf.